bazzlebream/dawn-of-everything/docs/digging_for_utopia_kwame_anthony_appiah.md

 			- there actually are in their own sources (Kenoyer)
 			- so why can't we call it a state?
 			- and if we call it a state, then there was hierarchy and administration
-			- and then it means you can't use Mohenjo Daro as example of urban settlement without hierarchy
+			- and then it means you can't use Mohenjo-Daro as example of urban settlement without hierarchy
 	- [[Mashkan-shapir]]
 		- [KAA para G&W]
 			- even distribution of wealth there (archaeological survey)